What is measured?

 • Polymeric or inorganic nano-objects stable in suspension

-Because SAXS measurements are performed in solution or in soft-matter environments, they preserve the native, hydrated structure of the particle.
+Because researchers perform SAXS measurements in solution or in soft-matter environments, they preserve the native, hydrated structure of the particle.

 Why use SAXS for Particle or Macromolecular Shape determination?